Killing Joke: Reunion of the original line-up and death of Geordie Walker (2008–present)

 During October and November 2009, they recorded the album Absolute Dissent (2010), marking the band's 30th anniversary.
 It was preceded by the In Excelsis EP in June 2010.
 In November, the band received the "Innovator Award" at the 2010 Classic Rock Roll of Honour; the award was presented to Killing Joke by Jimmy Page of Led Zeppelin, who stated, "I go back a long way with Jaz Coleman and the band.
 I used to go and see the band, and it was a band that really impressed me because Geordie's guitar sound was just really, really strong.
 And they were really tribal, the band, and it was really intense.
 It was just really good to hear something like that during the 80s, which sort of caved in a bit with haircuts and synthesizers".
 The band were also honoured by Metal Hammer at their annual awards, receiving the Album of the Year award for Absolute Dissent.

 In 2012, the group released MMXII.
 It reached No. 44 upon its first week of release, the band's highest UK chart placement since their eponymous 2003 album, as well as charting across Europe.

-In April 2015, two limited-edition Record Store Day double LPs, Live at the Hammersmith Apollo 16.10.2010 Volume 1 and Live at the Hammersmith Apollo 16.10.2010 Volume 2, were issued for independent record stores in the UK.

 The band released their 15th studio album, Pylon, in October 2015.
 The deluxe edition contained five additional tracks.
 A nine-date British tour followed to promote the record.
 Pylon entered the UK albums chart at No. 16, becoming the band's first UK Top 20 album since 1994.
 In November 2016, the band played at the Brixton Academy in London, before embarking on a European tour, their longest to date.
 In 2018, the band did a worldwide tour to celebrate their 40th anniversary.

-In March 2022 the band released a new EP, Lord Of Chaos, their first new material for seven years.
+In March 2022 the band released a new EP, Lord of Chaos, their first new material in seven years.

+Geordie Walker died in Prague on 25 November 2023, aged 64, after suffering a stroke.